fabracht/bebytes_macro/README.md

 ## Contribute

 I'm doing this for fun, but all help is appreciated.
-Thanks

 ## License